 What taxes will Adrian has to pay depends on the tax threshold Adrian’s earnings fall into.

-In 2018 the Dutch tax system operated on 4 tax thresholds.
+The Dutch tax system operates on 3 tax thresholds.

 €20800 – €20142 = €658